 Strong contributions of the Roslin Institute to the rural economy and gender balance were praised during a debate.

-Members of the Scottish Parliament Rhoda Grant MSP, Iain Gray and Oliver Mundell MSP praised the Roslin Institute during a debate on Scotland as a Science Nation.
+Members of the Scottish Parliament Rhoda Grant, Iain Gray and Oliver Mundell praised the Roslin Institute during a debate on Scotland as a Science Nation.

 The Roslin Institute's impact is felt on a local, national and international level through its work in advancing knowledge to prevent and treat important veterinary diseases and develop sustainable farm animal production systems.

 The Institute holds a gold Athena SWAN award in recognition of its efforts to promote gender equality and address challenges for women in science.

 I cannot speak about women in science and technology without mentioning the women into science and engineering — WISE — campaign for gender equality in science, technology and engineering.
 The University of Edinburgh’s Roslin Institute has championed that cause and is working to achieve a better gender balance in STEM.